bitnami/charts/bitnami/mongodb/README.md

 ### Add extra deployment options

 To add extra deployments (useful for advanced features like sidecars), use the `extraDeploy` property.
-# example here for as ' mongo-labeler sidecar to find primary pod in replica set'
+# example here for a 'mongo-labeler' sidecar to find primary pod in replica set and listen on predictable port
 ```yaml
 extraDeploy:
   - apiVersion: v1